erasheqiri1/24_Proggramble_Cubes/README.md

 The results confirm that problem complexity directly impacts convergence speed and optimization difficulty.
 Valid solutions were obtained for all instances.

+## Conclusion

+The Genetic Algorithm provides a robust and scalable approach for the Programmable Cubes problem.
+While not guaranteed to find a global optimum, the method consistently produces feasible and competitive solutions within acceptable computational limits.